-Standing innocently at a 'bus stop in West Oxford the other day, I was approached by someone whom I knew, from the way he bore himself, to be a North American.
-(Why is it that, despite the infinite variety of ethnic and cultural backgrounds from which, e pluribus unum, they all derive, so many Americans who visit Old Europe seem to have acquired the same style of body language?)
+Standing innocently at a 'bus stop by the Railway Station in West Oxford the other day, I was approached by someone whom I suspected, from the way he bore himself, to be a North American.
 In the confident and laudably audible tones with which some visiting members of the Imperial Race tend to address us, the gentleman enquired where "M'gdall'n" street was.
 I probably looked nonplussed for a moment or two, because he repeated, and with even more admirable clarity, "M'gdall'n".
 Then the penny dropped: I expect most readers know that in Oxford and, I wouldn't be in the least surprised, Cambridge, "Magdalen" (as in S Mary Magdalen) is pronounced "Maudlin".
 (Even among those English not given to such arcane eccentricities, I suspect Magdalen is commonly pronounced Magd'l'n.)
 "Ah", I said, deferential as ever towards the Fellow Americans of the Obama, "I think you may mean Maudlin Street.
 Now; if you go straight down there ...".

-He was having none of this.
+He was having none of such nonsense.
 With the patient tolerance of one accustomed to handling untermenschen, he interrupted me.
-"No; it is definitely M'gdall'n Street.
+"No; it's definitely M'gdall'n Street.
 Look, guy [I loath being addressed as Guy], if you don't know, I can ask someone else".
 And with the consummate courtesy of a Rumsfeldt, he turned round and shimmied off.

-In retrospect, I wished I had simply directed him to hurry down the Botley Road.
+In retrospect, I wished I'd had the ready wit simply to direct him to hurry down the Botley Road and keep going.